S-ResearchStack/backend-system/README.md

-# Healthcare Research Platform
+# Samsung Health Stack Backend System
-The _Samsung Health Stack Backend System_ is a backend system that makes it easy to analyze data and manage users for clinical/medical research.
+The backend system for the Samsung Health Stack consists of backend services and a data engine available through application programming interface (API) endpoints that makes it easy to analyze data and manage users for clinical/medical studies.
+The stack also includes:

+-   A software development kit (SDK) for app development
+-   A web portal for survey creation, participant management, and data analysis

+Refer to https://s-healthstack.io for documentation, including complete installation instructions and getting started tutorial.

 ## Getting Started